durian/xlabel/README.md

 # X-Label

-Draws info about Ai aircraft on the screen (on top of everythng else).
+Draws info about AI aircraft on the screen (on top of everything else).

 ![Screenshot](info/scrot0.png)